 The more you appear human, the more chances you have this whole marketing strategy working.

-Start Following Some People In Your Area.
+Start Following Some People In Your Area

-Do a quick search on your favorite blogs and see which ones of them have an Instagram account.
+Do a quick search on your favourite blogs and see which ones of them have an Instagram account.
 Go and follow each one you like and watch as your feed starts getting filled with more and more pictures.

 Why do we do this?